Professor Sergio Pellegrino

 Joyce and Kent Kresa Professor of Aeronautics and Professor of Civil Engineering; Jet Propulsion Laboratory Senior Research Scientist; Co-Director, Space-Based Solar Power Project

-His general area of research is the mechanics of lightweight structures, with a focus on packaging, deployment, shape control and stability.
+Pellegrino’s general area of research is the mechanics of lightweight structures, focusing on packaging, deployment, shape control and stability.
 With his students and collaborators, he is currently working on novel concepts for future space telescopes, spacecraft antennas, and space-based solar power systems.

-Dr Pellegrino is a Fellow of the Royal Academy of Engineering, a Fellow of AIAA and a Chartered Structural Engineer.
-He is President of the International Association for Shell and Spatial Structures (IASS) and Editor-in-Chief of the Journal of the IASS.
-Dr Pellegrino is the author of over 250 technical publications.
+Pellegrino is a Fellow of the Royal Academy of Engineering, a Fellow of AIAA and a Chartered Structural Engineer.
+He is currently President of the International Association for Shell and Spatial Structures (IASS) and has been the founding chair of the AIAA Spacecraft Structures Technical Committee.
+Pellegrino has authored over 300 technical publications.